Charged black holes in Einsteinian cubic gravity and nonuniqueness: Abstract

 \section{Abstract}

-We analyze charged and static black holes in four-dimensional Einsteinian cubic gravity minimally coupled to a Maxwell field, uncovering some surprising features: (1) When the cubic coupling parameter lies above a certain strictly positive value, the theory contains black holes with charge greater than mass (in Einstein-Maxwell theory such solutions would lack an event horizon, thus representing naked singularities); (2) Under such conditions, there exists a finite interval in this over-extremal regime in which there are two asymptotically flat black hole solutions with the same mass and electric charge, thus entailing (discrete) non-uniqueness; (3) The charged black holes do not possess an inner horizon, in contrast with the usual Reissner-Nordstr\"om spacetime.
+Black holes are the simplest objects in the universe.
+They correspond to extreme deformations of spacetime geometry, and can exist even devoid of matter.
+In general relativity, (electro)vacuum black holes are uniquely determined by their mass, charge and angular momentum.
+This feature follows from a uniqueness theorem, which can be evaded if one considers higher dimensions or matter fields coupled to gravity.
+Here we find that Einsteinian cubic gravity, a well-motivated modification of Einstein gravity that includes third-order curvature corrections in accordance with low-energy effective theory expectations, admits black hole solutions with charge greater than mass, when minimally coupled to a Maxwell field.
+Moreover, we find that, in this regime, there can be two asymptotically flat black holes with the same charge and mass, posing the first example of vacuum black hole nonuniqueness in four dimensions that is free from pathologies.
 Examination of these black hole's thermodynamics reveals that when two branches coexist only the larger black hole is thermodynamically stable, while the smaller branch has negative specific heat.
-In addition to black holes, there exists a 1-parameter family of naked singularity spacetimes sharing the same mass and charge as the former, but not continuously connected with them.
+Einsteinian cubic gravity unveils two further surprising features.
+The charged black holes do not possess an inner horizon, in contrast with the usual Reissner-Nordstr\"om spacetime, thus avoiding the need to resort to strong cosmic censorship to uphold determinism.
+In addition to black holes, there exists a one-parameter family of naked singularity spacetimes sharing the same mass and charge as the former, but not continuously connected with them.
 These naked singularities exist in the under-extremal regime, being present even in pure (uncharged) Einsteinian cubic gravity.

-\paragraph{Introduction.--- }
+\section{Introduction}